whprocter/RPr-Chakraborty-2021/readme.md

-# Replication Study of Chakraborty 2021
+# Reproduction of Chakraborty 2021 analysis of unequal distribution of COVID-19 for people with disabilities

 This study is a replication of: